Yegoroff/PlainElastic.Net/ReadMe.md

     .BuildBeautified();
 ```

-To get highlighted fragments you need to deserialize results it to `SearchResults` and access `.highlight` property of each hit:
+To get highlighted fragments you need to deserialize results to `SearchResult<T>` and access `highlight` property of each hit:

 ```csharp
 // Execute query and deserialize results.